eth-p/jest-environment-obsidian/README.md

  */
 ```

+## Features

+### Obsidian's Prototype Extensions

+Obsidian adds custom functions and properties to existing DOM and ECMAScript types.
+These have been reimplemented under `jest-environment-obsidian` and are available within unit tests.

+### Obsidian Module

+The Obsidian module is automatically shimmed for you.
+While it's still good practice to isolate code, as long as you use `jest-environment-obsidian`, having `import {...} from "obsidian"` in source files no longer prevents unit tests from running.

+### Warnings

+As a way to help with test-driven-development and identify why certain unit tests may be failing, `jest-environment-obsidian` creates and prints warning messages after running tests.

 ## Configuration

 The test environment can be configured globally with the `testEnvironmentOptions` option inside your Jest config, or on a per-file basis using one of the supported doc block pragmas.